Tirthak10/Tirthak10/README.md

 ## 🔍 Current Focus

-I'm currently diving into core cybersecurity concepts, hands-on lab work, and real-world tools — with a long-term goal of becoming a **Cloud Security Specialist**.
+I'm Currently building a solid foundation in cybersecurity through hands-on labs and practical tools.
+I'm especially exploring Cloud Security due to its rapid growth, impact, and long-term career potential.
+Open to learning across all areas of cybersecurity as I shape my path.

 <br>